Engee documentation

 Conclusion

-In this demo, we have covered the basic techniques for using operations and functions to calculate degree, root, exponent, and logarithm.
-For more information on these operations and functions, see the Engee [Mathematical Operations and Elementary Functions] documentation (https://engee.com/helpcenter/stable/julia/manual/mathematical-operations.html).
+In this demo, we looked at the basic techniques for using operations and functions to calculate the degree, root, exponent, and logarithm.
+Additional information on the listed operations and functions can be found in the Engee documentation.
+Mathematical operations and elementary functions.